 Check it out via villagevanguard.com

 Thanks for checking out this guide to some of the great jazz clubs that New York City has to offer.
-We’ll be updating it regularly throughout 2020, so please feel free to share your own tips in the comments section here…
+Please feel free to share your own tips in the comments section here…

 Looking for more great jazz venues around the world?
 Check out our clubs & festivals articles here.

 Are you a New York jazz musician looking to get a new album together?
 Check out our pick of 8 of the best NYC recording studios.